-*- coding: utf-8 -*-

 the cross-correlation window.

-:param window_beam: if True the parsed cross-correlation window attributes
+:param window_beam: if True (default) the parsed cross-correlation window attributes

 are applied to the beam signal as well as the data before starting